-Accutane, available as Acnotin, Roaccutane, Nimigen and Oratane in Singapore, is a powerful medication for the treatment of facial acne and body acne (bacne).
+Isotretinoin, available as under brand names Acnotin, Roaccutane, Nimigen and Oratane in Singapore, is a powerful medication for the treatment of facial acne and body acne (bacne).
+It is sometimes referred to as its former brand name, Accutane.
 These prescription medications contain the active ingredient Isotretinoin, a derivative of Vitamin A, through which the medication exerts its beneficial effects on the skin.

-Accutane is FDA-approved for the treatment of severe acne because it is able to provide remission of acne in about 70% of people who take a sufficient course of the drug.
+Acnotin is FDA-approved for the treatment of severe acne and hormonal acne.
+It is able to provide remission of acne in about 70% of people who take a sufficient course of the drug.
+Winlevi is also another acne medication prescribed for hormonal acne, but it is not available in Singapore yet.

 At SL Aesthetic Clinic, our preferred brand of Isotretinoin is Acnotin.
 We have been prescribing Acnotin since our clinic’s inception in 2006.